hagenjp/caporaso-lab.github.io/teaching/_sources/courses/2020.01-450/index.rst.txt

 Jupyter Notebook
 ----------------

-We'll use Jupyter Notebooks during the course of the semester.
-You can find the `class Jupyter Notebook server here <https://jupyter.hpc.nau.edu/>`_.
+We'll use the monsoon supercomputer housed at NAU over the course of the semester.
+You can access this `here <https://ondemand.hpc.nau.edu/>`_.

 Office Hours
 ============